 Price Action, Breakouts & Order Flow

-Today I am writing a potent article about pre-qualifying breakouts, particularly understanding them from a price action & order flow perspective.
+Today I am writing a potent article about pre-qualifying forex breakouts, particularly understanding them from a price action & order flow perspective.
 When you pre-qualify a breakout, you put yourself in a position to identify it as a high or low probability breakout.
-To do this however, you have to understand what makes a successful breakout both from a price action and order flow perspective.
+To do this however, you have to understand what makes a successful forex breakout trade both from a price action and order flow perspective.

-In my prior article 3 Keys for Identifying Breakouts, I talk about 3 such parameters for pre-qualifying breakouts.
+In my prior article 3 Keys for Identifying Breakouts, I talk about 3 such parameters for pre-qualifying forex breakouts.
 They are;

 1) Well Defined Support/Resistance Level